chhsinnovation/openopps-help/getting-started/top-10-tips.md

 The DigitalGov usability team requested help with [writing usability case studies](https://openopps.usajobs.gov/tasks/18){:target="_blank"}.
 They clearly stated that using WordPress was part of the task, but they would accept a participant who was willing to learn WordPress basics.

 ## 10. Market your Open Opportunity
 Are there communities of practice (CoP) that might be interested in your task?
-Use our Open Opps Marketing Email Template for CoPs (1 page, 14 kb, MS Word .docx) to craft a message.
+Use our [marketing email template](../opportunity/Open-opportunities-marketing-email-template.docx){:target="_blank"} (1 page, 14 kb, MS Word .docx) to craft a message.

 Want to target an individual (or six?)
-Use the **Share** link in your opportunity to send a pre-populated email.
+Use the **Share** link in your opportunity to send a form email.